Gospodin Savršeni

 Gospodin Savršeni (Mister Perfect) is a Croatian dating reality television series based on The Bachelor.
 The show centers on a single bachelor who has to select a fiancée from a group of participants.

-Four seasons have aired so far since the show's debut on 19 November 2018 on RTL.
-The fourth season premiered on 27 January 2025.
-The series has been renewed for a fifth season.
+Five seasons have aired so far since the show's debut on 19 November 2018 on RTL.
+Since the fourth season, which premiered on 27 January 2025, the show is released on Voyo first, with RTL broadcasting each episode a week later.
+The series has been renewed for a fifth season, which premiered on 26 January 2026.

 Production

 The series is hosted by Antonija Blaće.
 The filming for the first season took place during September 2018 near Zagreb.

 In June 2024, RTL announced that the fourth season is being filmed on the island of Rhodes in Greece, making it the first time the series takes place outside of Croatia.
 In February 2025, the series has been renewed for a fifth season.

 Format

 The show focuses on a single bachelor who has to select a fiancée from a list of potential partners.
 The Bachelor ultimately selects his last candidate to whom he might offer a marriage proposal at the end of the season after eliminating applicants each week.
 Through each season, the bachelor and the candidates go on several dates in order to get to know each other and test their chemistry.
 On their dates, the contestants visit romantic and exotic places.
 The elimination-style format of the show is the source of all internal and external tensions in the series.